astropy/astropy/docs/fits/users_guide/users_verification.rst

 Verification Options
 ====================

-There are 5 options for all verify(option) calls in PyFITS.
+There are 5 options for all verify(option) calls in Astropy.
 In addition, they available for the ``output_verify`` argument of the following methods:
 ``close()``, ``writeto()``, and ``flush()``.
 In these cases, they are passed to a ``verify()`` call within these methods.
 The 5 options are: